 The Government believes communities will retain an influence on three waters assets and services through their council and through other consumer and community interest forums.
 (Consumer protection measures are being developed.)

 A Regional Representative Group made up of local authority members and mana whenua would set expectations for the entity and select an independent panel to appoint the entity board.

-These board members would govern the entity and appoint a CE who would manage the staff and operations.
+These board members would govern the entity and appoint a Chief Executive who would manage the staff and operations.